replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/06-completing-the-install/assignment.md

 From the customer perspective, the installation is complete when they can log into the application and see that it was complete.
-Once your install is complete, the tab "Harbor Registry" should show the login page for Harbor.
+Once their install is complete, the tab "Harbor Registry" should show the login page for Harbor.